aminpaks/typescript-library-bundler/README.md

 ## Usage
 Typescript Library Bundler works out of box without setting anything up.
 Follow steps below to achieve this, it will take less that a minute:
-1. Create a new tsconfig for your builds (you may call it anything such as `tsconfig.build.json`)
+1. Create a new tsconfig for your builds (you may call it anything such as `tsconfig.build.json`) or keep your default
-2. Add `files` key to this new tsconfig and point to your public api entry file and extend it from the default tsconfig of your project:
+2. Add `bundlerOptions` key to the tsconfig and point to a barrel file that exports the implementation of your library (and extend it if it's not the default tsconfig of your project):

     **tsconfig.build.json**
     ```json
     {
       "extends": "./tsconfig.json", // Or a relative path to the default configs
-      "files": [
+      "bundlerOptions": {
-        "./src/public_api.ts" // Do not call this public API "index.ts"
+        "entry": "./src/public_api.ts" // Do not call this barrel file "index.ts"
-      ]
+      }
     }
     ```